erraii/libft/README.md

 - libft-unit-test by alelievr: https://github.com/alelievr/libft-unit-test

 It forms the basis for many future projects within the 42 curriculum.

+Special thanks to my all 42 Heilbronn colleagues.

 Made by ecakiray: ecakiray@student.42heilbronn.de | LinkedIn: [ecakiray](https://www.linkedin.com/in/eraycakiray/)